 MD Anderson complies with Texas law in recognizing restraining orders and protective orders.
-Any person who obtains restraining orders or protective orders from Texas or any reciprocal states should provide a copy to UT Police and MD Anderson's Title IX Coordinator or their designee.
+Any person who obtains restraining orders or protective orders from Texas or any reciprocal states should provide a copy to UT Police and MD Anderson's Title IX Office/EEO and HR Regulations Department.

 A victim may meet with UT Police to develop a Safety Plan to reduce the risk of harm.
 This may include but is not limited to schedule changes, alternative locations or safety escorts.
-MD Anderson cannot apply for a restraining order or a protective order for a complainant.
+MD Anderson can't apply for a restraining order or a protective order for a complainant.
 The victim is required to apply directly for these orders.